copyrite/LwotcMinimalText/XComGame.md

 * Holotargeting does not break concealment for you or your squad.

 ## Homing Mine
-Attach a claymore onto an enemy (does not alert the enemy).
+Attach a claymore onto an enemy.
 The Homing mine will explode upon that enemy taking damage.
 * Shots against the mined target are guaranteed to hit.
 * Homing Mine has 4 charges per mission.
 * Homing Mine requires one action and does not end your turn.
+* Attaching a Homing Mine does not reveal you.

 ## Hunter Protocol
 When an enemy is revealed, there is a 33% chance to take a free Overwatch shot.
-* Hunter Protocol makes the SPARK an ideal unit for scouting into the fog of war, since any revealed enemy can be instantly attacked.

 ## Hunter's Instincts
 Ranged attacks against flanked enemies deal +2 damage.